gotspam/f5-architectures-with-ansible/docs/class1/module1/lab1.rst

 You need to create a pool on a BIG-IP.
 Use the ``bigip_pool`` module.

+As a reminder, the following assumes that you are using RDP to access the Jump host provided for this lab, that you are SSH'd into the “Ansible” host and that the current working directory in that session is **/root/ansible/mod1/**.

 **Create a pool on a BIG-IP**

 #.
 Create a playbook ``pool.yaml``.